TomArcher/technical-blog/content/posts/hash-collisions/index.md

 ### What I Got Right ✅

-Let's start with the good news; it turns out I wasn't completely wrong about everything!
+Let's start with the good news.
+It turns out I wasn't completely wrong about everything!
 Some of my 2005 predictions have aged surprisingly well, like a fine wine rather than milk left on the counter.
 These successes mostly came from focusing on fundamental principles rather than specific implementations.

 - **Semantic collisions are nearly impossible** - Still true.
 Random data doesn't accidentally become meaningful.
 The structure of language and code remains our best defense against collision attacks.
 - **Salt is essential for passwords** - Though what seemed "foolproof" then is now the bare minimum.
 The principle was correct, even if the implementation has evolved dramatically.